wp-plugins/tidio-live-chat/readme.txt

 = Can I hide chat’s widget? =
 Yes

-= If I’ll be offline, and someone will want to contact me, can he leave me some message? = Yes, this message will be emailed to you
+= If I am offline, and someone will want to contact me, can he leave me a message? = Yes, this message will be emailed to you